takacsAlex/Taskboard/README.md

 # Taskboard

 **Taskboard** is a simple task-management application built with Kivy.
 It helps you organize your work using a clean, board-style interface.
-The app is designed to be lightweight, customizable, and functional on both desktop and mobile platforms.
+The app is designed to be in your project's folder and developers can pull tasks from it and also push new ones with notes.

 ---